Agoric/documentation/main/glossary/README.md

 Pixel(3,2), $3, or 'Seat J12 for the show September 27th at 9:00pm'.
 [Fungible](#fungible) values are usually represented by natural numbers.
-Other values may be represented as strings naming a particular right, or an arbitrary object representing the rights at issue.
+Other values may be represented as strings naming a particular rights, or an array of arbitrary objects representing the rights at issue.
 The latter two examples are usually [non-fungible](#non-fungible) assets.
 Values must be [Comparable](#comparable).

 For more information, see the [ERTP Guide's Value section](/ertp/guide/amounts.md#values).

 ## Vat
 A vat is a unit of isolation.
-To paraphrase the Las Vegas advertising slogan, what happens in a vat stays in that vat.
 Objects and functions in a JavaScript vat can communicate synchronously with one another.
-Vats and their contents can communicate with other vats and their objects and functions, but have to manage asynchronous messages and responses.
+Vats and their contents can communicate with other vats and their objects and functions, but can only communicate asynchronously.

 For more information, see the [Vat section in the Distributed JS Programming Guide](/distributed-programming.md#vats)